linode/cluster-api-provider-linode/docs/src/topics/disks/os-disk.md

 ## Setting OS Disk Label
 The default label on the root OS disk can be overridden by specifying a label in the `osDisk` field.
-The label can only be set if an explicit size is being set as `sizeGB` is a required field
+The label can only be set if an explicit size is being set as `size` is a required field

 ```yaml
 ---